 How to make Instant Pot pot roast that is so tender, it melts in your mouth.
 This easy recipe makes ultra-flavorful beef guaranteed to satisfy the entire family.
-Use an Instant Pot or other pressure cooker for this recipe.
-Jump to the Easy Instant Pot Pot Roast Recipe or read on to see our tips for making it.
+Use an Instant Pot or another pressure cooker for this recipe.
+Jump to the Easy Instant Pot Pot Roast Recipe

 You might be wondering if you can use frozen beef for pot roast.
 Technically, the answer is yes, the cook time will just be longer (20 to 30 minutes longer).

 That said, for the best results, we highly recommend following our method which calls for thawed beef that’s seasoned with salt and been left on the counter long enough to take the chill off.

 This extra time creates the most flavorful, melt-in-your-mouth pot roast.
 Using thawed beef also allows us to brown the outside of the meat before braising it, which adds a lot of extra flavor to dish.